-HOME is administered as a statewide program that provides deferred loans to help cover Describe all of the criteria that will be financing gaps of rehabilitating or acquiring and rehabilitating permanent affordable rental used to select applications and the housing with or without long-term, project-based federal subsidies for the purpose of relative importance of these criteria. preserving the subsidies or the affordability of housing without federal subsidies, or for new construction rental activities.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+HOME is administered as a statewide program that provides deferred loans to help cover financing gaps of rehabilitating or acquiring and rehabilitating permanent affordable rental housing with or without long-term, project-based federal subsidies for the purpose of preserving the subsidies or the affordability of housing without federal subsidies, or for new construction rental activities.
 As with NHTF, described above, HOME funds are primarily provided through the Minnesota Housing Consolidated RFP, which awards assistance from several different sources.
 Selected applications and developers are evaluated and offered the best matched funding source.
 If funding is sufficient, the Agency may offer a portion of the HOME funds on a pipeline basis.
 Projects are evaluated for financial feasibility; developer capacity and fiscal condition are also considered, including a preference for CHDOs.
 All projects are required to be selected by the Minnesota Housing Board of Directors and obtain approval from the agency's Credit Underwriting committee before loans may be closed.
-More details of the HOME application process and lending terms are in the attached HOME Term Sheet.
+More details of the HOME application process and lending terms are in the attached HOME Term Sheet .
 While rental rehabilitation is a priority for Minnesota Housing, a portion of funds allocated to HOME may be redirected to rental new construction, depending on the types of applications received in response to the consolidated RFP and the relative need for new construction or preservation.
-If only summary criteria were Not Applicable. described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only)
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) Not Applicable.